 Here is the rationale behind my advice, which perhaps might be considered unconventional: I believe that while honesty is certainly a virtue, and coming clean a noble thing to do, those who admit to cheating – in my opinion – are simply unloading their guilt on another person – and that is a horribly selfish thing to do.

-We all make choices, and while no should judge them on blanket terms such as right and wrong, it’s important that we live with the consequences of our choices, since they are ours alone.
+We all make choices, and while no one should judge them on blanket terms such as right and wrong, it’s important that we live with the consequences of our choices, since they are ours alone.

 “But I’ll feel better,” he explained.